Mix Your Own Cement

 Let us talk about lime,

-Today when we talk about lime we see a bag of white powder that we buy at the hardware store, we know that we can use this powder to replace some cement in some cases when we make mortar, but we don’t seem to know much more than that, But lime is a lot more than just a white powder in a bag, because lime is one of those materials that has been and is being used a lot in many ways, its’ largest use is in making mortar for the master builders, but it has many other uses also.
-So first of all let us talk about lime and where it comes from, so that we would be able to understand a few things about lime process and its several uses, of course here we are mainly interested about its use in the building industry for making mortar etc. But there is a lot more to say about lime, but before we do that let us check out how the Wikipedia explains quick-lime etc. Where you can find a lot of information about lime if you care to know all you need to do is click on the links therein.
+Today when we talk about lime we see a bag of white powder that we buy at the hardware store, we know that we can use this powder to replace part of the Portland cement when we make mortar, but we don’t seem to know much more than that, But lime is a lot more than just a white powder in a bag, because lime is one of those materials that has been and is being used a lot in many ways, its’ largest use is in making mortar for the master builders, but it has many other uses also.
+So, first let us talk about lime and where it comes from, so that we would be able to understand a few things about lime process and its several uses, of course, here we are mainly interested about its use in the building industry for making mortar etc. But there is a lot more to say about lime, but before we do that let us check out how the Wikipedia explains quick-lime etc. Where you can find a lot of information about lime if you care to know all you need to do is click on the links therein.